Rishthegreat/Notes/School/Great Depression.md

 	- A lot of people lining up outside soup kitchens
 	- Many people lining up outside movie theatres in order to watch movies for entertainment
 	- People protesting and demanding for work
-	- Segregation was still prevalentk
+	- Segregation was still prevalent